clydedsouza/clydedsouza-monorepo/blog/README.md

 Secret environment variables should be in the `.env` file.
 Use the `.env.example` file to recreate the `.env` file if downloading the repo for the first time.
 These env variables are also applied in CICD, more about it below.

-I've also added some feature flags like `IS_COMMENTS_ENABLED` that control the features across the website.
+I've also added some feature flags like `NEXT_PUBLIC_IS_COMMENTS_ENABLED` that control the features across the website.
 E.g. if the comments don't work as expected, I can update the flag value to false and re-run CICD which should build the site with the false value and hide the feature.

 ### Build